-An RSL is not my normal dining choice, but it’s good to keep grounded and best to keep options open when there’s not a lot of choice in a small town.
+An RSL is not my normal dining choice, but it’s good to keep grounded and best to keep options open when there’s not a lot of choice in a small town like Dover, the southernmost town of this size in Tasmania.
+It’s just south of the Huon Valley, only a day trip from Hobart, at the head of Port Esperance.

-It’s got that typical pub look with a large bar, which props up the locals with a frieze of photos, the ghosts of presidents past.
+Dover RSL has that typical Aussie pub look with a large bar, which props up the locals with a frieze of photos, the ghosts of presidents past.

 The barman looks at me nervously when I ask him if they stock local gins.
 The answer is no, but they do have a wine list with which includes local Tasmanian wines by the glass and some very fine drops by a premium Tasmanian maker Josef Chromy, unfortunately not by the glass.